microsoft/Kusto-Query-Language/doc/endswith-operator.md

 ---
 title: The case-insensitive endswith string operator - Azure Data Explorer
-description: This article describes the case-insensitive endswith string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/30/2021
+description: Learn how to use the endswith operator to filter a record set for data with a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
 # endswith operator